-To respond to European Union (“EU”) directives on foreign source income exemption (“FSIE”) regimes, with effect from January 2024, Hong Kong introduced legislation to supplement its FSIE regime.
-The regime, introduced just a year earlier in January 2023, deems certain foreign sourced passive income (which otherwise would not be subject to Hong Kong profits tax under Hong Kong’s territorial tax system) to be sourced in Hong Kong and thus, subject to Hong Kong profits tax unless economic substance requirements can be met.
+To respond to European Union (“EU”) directives, with effect from January 2024, Hong Kong introduced legislation to update its foreign sourced income exemption (“FSIE”) regime.
+The FSIE regime, introduced into Hong Kong's income tax laws just a year earlier in January 2023, deems certain foreign sourced income (which is passive in nature and which otherwise would not be subject to Hong Kong profits tax under Hong Kong’s territorial tax system) to be sourced in Hong Kong and thus, subject to Hong Kong profits tax unless economic substance requirements can be met.
 In this article, we outline the boundaries of the FSIE regime following the latest changes.
-If you have queries regarding the FSIE regime or Hong Kong tax issues more generally, please contact one of our tax lawyers.
+More information on Hong Kong's territorial tax system can be found in our article on source of profits in the context of agency arrangements.

 Overview

 Where a taxpayer is a part of a multinational enterprise (“MNE”) group which obtains preferential tax treatment for group income in a tax jurisdiction, European tax standards require the taxpayer to demonstrate both a substantial economic presence in that jurisdiction and a linkage between that income and the activities undertaken by the taxpayer in that jurisdiction.
-To address EU criticism that Hong Kong’s territorial sourced principle of taxation was inconsistent with these standards, Hong Kong introduced amendments to the Inland Revenue Ordinance (“IRO”) which took effect in January 2023, deeming certain foreign sourced passive income earned by Hong Kong taxpayers within MNE groups to be subject to Hong Kong profits tax unless such taxpayers can demonstrate economic substance in Hong Kong.
+To address EU criticism that Hong Kong’s territorial tax system was inconsistent with these standards, Hong Kong introduced amendments to the Inland Revenue Ordinance (“IRO”) which took effect in January 2023, deeming certain foreign sourced income earned by Hong Kong taxpayers within MNE groups to be subject to Hong Kong profits tax unless such taxpayers can demonstrate economic substance in Hong Kong.

 Recently, under an updated guidance promulgated by the EU in December 2022, jurisdictions with FSIE regimes were requested by the EU to refine their FSIE regimes by further amending their tax treatment of certain foreign sourced income.
 As a result, Hong Kong passed supplemental legislation to amend the IRO to broaden the scope of foreign sourced income subject to economic substance requirements.
 This supplemental legislation took effect from January 2024.

-Background to Territorial Source Principle of Taxation
+Background to Territorial Tax System

 A business may thus earn income earned outside of Hong Kong which falls outside the scope of Hong Kong profits tax even though the business is carried on in Hong Kong.

-Background to Foreign Sourced Income Regime
+Background to Foreign Sourced Income Exemption Regime

-In 2021 the EU included Hong Kong in its watchlist as it expressed concern that Hong Kong’s territorial sourced based tax system may encourage MNE groups to shift taxable income to a Hong Kong entity, thus opening up the possibility that such income may be neither taxed in the jurisdiction where the economic activities to earn the income took place nor in Hong Kong.
+In 2021 the EU included Hong Kong in its watchlist as it expressed concern that Hong Kong’s territorial tax system may encourage MNE groups to shift taxable income to a Hong Kong entity, thus opening up the possibility that such income may be neither taxed in the jurisdiction where the economic activities to earn the income took place nor in Hong Kong.
 Though any base erosion and profit shifting (“BEPS”) legislation in the jurisdiction where the economic activities took place would likely require a MNE group to allocate income to that jurisdiction in proportion to economic substance in that jurisdiction, the EU criticisms in effect sought to impose tax disincentives for the MNE group to allocate income tax-free to Hong Kong in the absence of economic substance in Hong Kong.

 Specified Foreign Sourced Income